Jerry Yang: Personal life

-Yang is married to Akiko Yamazaki, a Japanese woman who was raised in Costa Rica, whom he met in 1992 during a 6-month Stanford exchange program when they were both students there.
+Yang is married to Japan-born Akiko Yamazaki, who was raised in Costa Rica.
+They met in 1992 during a 6-month Stanford exchange program.
 Yamazaki graduated from Stanford University with a degree in industrial engineering and is a director with the Wildlife Conservation Network.
-Yang currently resides in Los Altos Hills, California.
+Yang currently lives in Los Altos Hills, California.

 Philanthropy and impact

 In February 2007, Yang and his wife gave $75 million to Stanford University, their alma mater, $50 million of which went to building the "Jerry Yang and Akiko Yamazaki Environment and Energy Building", a multi-disciplinary research, teaching and lab building designed with sustainable architecture principles.

 In late 2012 and early 2013, the Asian Art Museum of San Francisco exhibited selections from the Chinese calligraphy collection belonging to Yang and his wife.
 He began the collection in the late 1990s; it contains about 250 pieces.
 These selections also appeared at the Metropolitan Museum of Art in the 2014 exhibition "Out of Character: Decoding Chinese Calligraphy."

 In September 2017, Yang and Yamazaki pledged $25 million to the Asian Art Museum, the largest donation in the museum's history.

 A new pavilion at the museum, funded by Yang and Yamazaki's donation and named in their honor, opened in 2020.

 Yang and Yamazaki loaned more than 50 Chinese ink paintings to Stanford's Cantor Arts Center in summer 2018 for its "Ink Worlds" exhibition.

 Yang was featured in Asian Americans, a PBS documentary series on Asian American history, in 2020.

 In 2021, he was among the co-founders of The Asian American Foundation, a $250 million initiative to address racism against Asian Americans and provide services to Asian Americans and Pacific Islanders.
 Yang sits on the board of the foundation, described by its organizers as the largest-ever philanthropic effort to support the AAPI community.

+Yang and Yamakazi were among the awardees at the 2023 Asia Game Changer Awards.